What is Linux screen? How to install It

 htop

-Next, we’ll use both CTRL+a and CTRL+d to detach the run from the Terminal.
-From here you can work on something else while the previous window runs in the background.
+Next, we’ll use CTRL+a and CTRL+d to detach the run from the Terminal.
+You can work on something else from here while the previous window runs in the background.
 If you want to open the same htop Terminal, first type the following command:

 screen -ls